 “When performing accident investigations, we never concentrate on the mistakes, instead the investigation has to answer why top professionals, who, until now have always succeeded, today failed with significant adverse consequences”

 For this reason, the accident investigation never concentrates on the individuals.
-Instead, we use the knowledge gathered in the investigation to change the operational environment (“the system”).
+Instead, we use the knowledge gathered in the investigation to alter the operational environment (“the system”).
 Thereby the system will interrupt the chain of events leading to the incidents.

 The course of the investigation